For more empathy and less discrimination

 Perhaps it's just a combination of my curiosity for humans in general and my genuine belief in the power of empathy?
 Who knows!
 It would be fair to say that discrimination, even before I knew that an actual word for it even existed, has always been something I've felt uncomfortable with.
 According to the Myers-Briggs personality test, I'm even an advocate.
 You got the idea!

-Some time ago, I remembered an interview of an American personality who was telling that we was homophobic by the past, until his cousin came out as gay and that in short, because suddenly he knew someone who was gay and heard the man telling his truth, started to reconsider his beliefs, understood and eventually stopped judging.
+Some time ago, I remembered an interview of a personality telling that he was homophobic by the past, until his cousin came out as gay and that in short, because suddenly he knew someone who was gay and heard the man telling his truth, started to reconsider his beliefs, understood and eventually stopped judging.
 This might sound so simple, but I thought "I wish everyone had a gay friend, there would be less judgments and more understanding.".
 Obviously, the same applies with all forms of discrimination: racism, sexism, status, age, disability, ... you name it.

 This is also inspired by a video of Byron Katie on terrorism.
 Byron Katie has developed an impressively efficient technique to deconstruct our judgments and beliefs.
 In this video, she helps a person who is angry at the terrorists of the Charlie Hebdo attacks in Paris to see things from the point of view of the terrorists; the person realizes that the terrorists simply have a different and totally understandable idea of how to reach peace and starts to understand them and the actual facts with much more clarity.

 Realistically, and despite the thousands of other humans we might meet during our lifetime, very few people will have the chance to meet and hear what an imam has to say, as well as a prisoner, a refugee, a porn actor and a military.
 I want to meet this whole range of beautiful humans and collect their stories so others can read them.

 By reading those stories, I believe that the reader can develop more empathy and understanding for others.